yanqinshen/STA-663-project/README.md

 `from SSVD.get_plot import get_plot`

+The package is also uploaded to PyPI.
+You can install the package by : `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps ssvd-pkg`.

+You can load the functions by:

+`from ssvd_pkg import SSVD_numba`

+`from ssvd_pkg import SSVD`

+`from ssvd_pkg import get_plot`

 # SSVD

 SSVD obtains rank 1 approximation of the original data matrix X. Algorithm details can be found in Section 3 of the report.